-The Group regards employees as its most valuable assets, therefore, it attaches great importance to the occupational health and safety of employees.
-The Group procured a variety of high-end office fitness facilities and installed them in the resting areas of the office, which is for the convenience of employees to relax and relieve work pressure, and also equipped with resting room and shower room in the office building, to relieve employees' fatigue.
-The Group continued to provide working lunch cards to employees to provide a guarantee on the dining safety and convenience for employees, and also provided various training for employees, such as fire safety, travel safety and prevention for common occupational disease, so as to guarantee the physical and mental safety of employees.
+The Group regards employees as its most valuable assets.
+Therefore, it attaches great importance to the occupational health and safety of employees.
+The Group procured a variety of high-end office fitness facilities and installed them in the resting areas of the office, which is for the convenience of employees to relax and relieve work pressure.
+It also set up resting room and shower room in the office building to relieve employees' fatigue.
+The Group continued to provide working lunch cards for employees as a guarantee on the dining safety and convenience for employees, and also provided various trainings for employees, such as fire safety, travel safety and prevention for common occupational diseases, so as to guarantee the physical and mental safety of employees.
 The Group was devoted to creating a safe working environment for its staff, and as far as it was aware, there was no potential occupational risk referred to in the Law of the People's Republic of China on the Prevention and Control of Occupational Diseases in the Group.